moj-analytical-services/user-guidance/source/documentation/tools/dashboard-service/02-getting-started.md

 ## Accessing shared dashboards

-To access registered dashboards, go to the [dashboard service] page and log into the service using your justice identity.
-Once there, you will see a list of dashboards that you have access to.
+To access registered dashboards, go to the [dashboard service] page and log into the service using your email address.
+If you have a justice identity, you can access the dashboard service without having a dashboard shared with you.
+You will be sent a one time code by email to authorise your identity.
+Once logged in, you will see a list of dashboards that you have access to.
 To view a dashboard, click the view dashboard link of the dashboard you want to see.

 <!-- External links -->